RBLCA/RB-git-practice/README.md

    # 7. git push -u origin main

 ## 3. git status :- To chech the status of the file whether it is added or commited or not.

+## This Need to be added to check.